SF-WDI-LABS/js-data-types/README.md

 - Identify JavaScript data types.
 - Declare variables in the Chrome developer tools.
 - Get and set the values of variables.
-- Use built-in methods to manipulate arrays and perform math operations.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->